giodestone/Hart-Keyboard/README.md

 I like flat keyboards.
 I think the non-ergonomic layout is fine.
 I wanted my keyboard to be one piece for these reasons - and upon further investigation getting the two sides to connect can be tricky.

 The thickness of the keyboard was important.
 In the case of using Cherry-like switches, the thinner the better.
 I didn't want it to be much thicker than my current one.

+Since, I have used a Microsoft Ergonomic Keyboard 4000 and really like the reduced wrist strain - but also think it can be improved quite a bit especially typing feel and reducing the size footprint.

 ### 🎪 Gimmicks (Rotary Encoder, Display)